alex-cgs/DoodleRec/README.md

-# IMPENDING FIRST VERSION OF TECHNICAL DELIVERY BSP1 - DoodleRec-Deep-Learning-Image-Recognition
+# IMPENDING FIRST VERSION OF TECHNICAL DELIVERABLE BSP1 - DoodleRec-Deep-Learning-Image-Recognition
 DoodleRec - A Deep Learning algorithm trained on 10 objects from Google Quick Draw's data set, is my first Bachelor Semester Project at the University of Luxembourg.

 Current step: program the training algorithm and train it.
 Main GUI and UX done!
 You can use the web app to input doodles!